nyx-space/docs/docs/hifitime/design.md

             **Test plan:** UTC computations shall be cross checked against external sources.

-        ??? failure "1.2.2: Universal Time (UT or UT1) shall be supported" UT1 cannot be predicted and instead are announced by NASA and others, like on [JPL's website](https://eop2-external.jpl.nasa.gov/).
+        ??? success "1.2.2: Universal Time (UT or UT1) shall be supported" UT1 cannot be predicted and instead are announced by NASA and others, like on [JPL's website](https://eop2-external.jpl.nasa.gov/).

             **Verification:** testing